 SHORT FILM SCREENING

-The British Museum played host to our event on May 13th, 2023.
-The Festival aims to promote and support independent filmmaking.
-The Festival provides opportunities for independent filmmakers to have their films screened at great red carpet-style venues to a passionate audience of film professionals, film students, journalists and the general public.
+The BIFF aims to promote and support independent filmmaking from around the world and provide opportunities for independent filmmakers to have their work screened at great red carpet-style venues to a passionate audience of film professionals, film students, journalists and the general public.